ODIN-PROTOCOL/odin-core/x/coinswap/README.md

 ## Further Possible Module Changes

 * Adding different fees for different coins for exchange;
-* Adding isolated coinswap pools (so some coins cannot be exchanged for others), possibly with different exchange rates for some cases;
+* Adding isolated coinswap pools (so some coins cannot be exchanged for others), possibly with fee for joining, different exchange rates for some cases, etc.;
   * Moving fee parameter to isolated pool structure.